nenadmarkus/wlrn/README.md

 	bash datasets/prepare-ukb-dataset.sh

-The script will download the UKB dataset, extract keypoints from the images and store them in an appropriate format.
+This script will download the [UKBench dataset](https://archive.org/details/ukbench).
-The script will also prepare data-loading routines by modifying the `utils/tripletgen.lua` and `utils/tripletgen.py` templates.

 #### 2. Specify the descriptor-extraction structure

-For Troch7-based implementation, you can generate the default model by running `th models/3x32x32_to_64.lua models/net.t7`.
-For PyTorch, the default model-specification class is `models/3x32x32_to_128.py`.
+The default model-specification class is `models/3x32x32_to_128.py`.

 You are encouraged to try different architectures as the default one does not perform very well in all settings.
 However, to learn their parameters, some parts of training scripts might need additional tweaking, such as learning rates.

 #### 3. Start the learning script

-Finally, learn the parameters of the network by running the traininig script.
+Finally, learn the parameters of the network by running the traininig script:

-For Troch7, run

-	th wlrn.lua models/net.t7 datasets/tripletgen-ukb.lua -w models/net-trained.t7

-For PyTorch, run

-	python wlrn.py models/3x32x32_to_128.py datasets/tripletgen-ukb.py --writepath models/3x32x32_to_128.pth
+	python wlrn.py models/3x32x32_to_128.py datasets/tripletgen-ukbench.py --writepath models/3x32x32_to_128.pth

-The training should finish in a couple of hours on a modern GPU.
+The training should finish in a day or two on a modern GPU (using the `--dataparallel` flag can reduce training time drastically on a multi-GPU systems).

 ## Pretrained models

-You can download some pretrained models from <https://nenadmarkus.com/data/wlrn-pretrained.zip>.
+You can download some pretrained models from [here](https://drive.google.com/file/d/1RKCNkKaoZUKTw6MdhvBVjAPsU8tV02MB/view?usp=sharing).

 ## License